 An example would be Chanel’s logo.
 As you can see, the letter C interlinks with each other and displays a balanced composition.
 The overall logo design is pleasing to the eyes and doesn’t distract the viewers away from it.
 Both the letters also get the same amount of attention from viewers.

-20. Create contrast
+20. Create Contrast

 You want to keep everything equal so that every design element will shine.
 When designing for symmetry, it’s also vital to consider contrast to ignite visual interest.
 Creating contrast, such as differentiating colors or fonts, is a way to make each design element pop.
 This can help emphasize each component of the clothing brand logo.